Sea-Side Walking Dress, September 1810

 La Belle Assemblée, September 1810.

-This is one of the only prints I’ve seen that shows a form of trousers on a woman.
+This is one of the only prints I’ve seen that shows a form of trousers on a woman, almost like bloomers from the Victorian age.
 Perhaps such an ensemble was common at the sea shore, though I suspect it was seen only among the very fashionable.
 The sandals, too, look like they would have been the height of cool while promenading along the Steine in Brighton.

 The print is described in the magazine as follows: